 The starting point of the POC was a snippet of the internal database with 50+ columns and 20+ rows.
 The rows in the database are individual projects and the columns are the properties we are interested in.

 To generate input for our data program, we then created queries that would target either one or several individual columns for one specific row of the table (“What is the number of users for project abc?“), or queries that filter the rows by column conditions (“How many projects have more then 10 users?“).
 These queries were originally formulated in abstract SQL language and then rewritten in natural language in a few (around 5) different ways.

 The data program then performed text augmentation on these inputs - given a query, the data program produced many similar queries with the same intent but different wording.
 Our data program used three strategies (and their combinations) to achieve this:

 -Swap single words with synonyms from a thesaurus

 - Using our crowd heroes (the crowd heroes had a creative task of coming up with the augmentations, then another hero had the task of verifying them against the original input for intent similarity).

 Based on the original list of entities, we generated 88,000 augmentations and by combining them automatically, 6M automations, sufficient training data for its ML solution to build its first chatbot iteration for internal testers.
 They were extremely happy both with the quality of the data as with the turnaround times.

-We were looking for a supplier with NER expertise that could provide us with high quality training data to feed into our existing ML service we were using to build a chatbot.
+We were looking for a supplier with named-entity recognition (NER) expertise that could provide us with high quality training data to feed into our existing ML service we were using to build a chatbot.
 We were very happy with the throughput and speed we received from super.AI